pcmillerAcme/docs/index.md

 ![Acme Animated gif](https://api.acme.codes/acmePivot 'Animated Code')

-Note: An immediate 'gif' resource GET request will initially result in a 404 File Not Found Error, because the service has not completed creating the file.
-The error page will contain a message clarifying the reason for the temporary failure.
-The below Standard Request workflow shows how to avoid this error entirely.
+Note: An immediate 'gif' resource GET request to an accurate order will initially result in a 202 'Accepted' response, because the service has not completed creating the file.
+This response page will contain a message clarifying the reason for the temporary inability to return the requested file.
+The below Standard Request workflow shows how to avoid this response entirely.

 ## Standard Request